How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 # 2: Courier Management

-Apart from restaurants, you need to manage your couriers throughout their working time.
+Apart from restaurants, you also need to manage your couriers throughout their working hours.

-There are a bunch of functions you might need to properly work with them:
+There are a bunch of functions you might need to implement:

 - Working hours tracking.